oelkhodari/JavaStopwatch/README.md

 # JavaStopwatch
-A stopwatch to track time created with Java.
+My stopwatch project to track time created with Java.